cgoncalves94/entity-recognition-backend/README.md

 The project is structured as follows:

 - `src/`: This directory contains the source code for the application.
   - `auth/`: Contains the authentication system's source code.
   - `nlp/`: Contains the NLP services' source code.
+    - `services/`: Contains separate service files for different NLP functionalities.
+      - `entity_extraction.py`: Contains functions related to entity extraction.
+      - `topic_classification.py`: Contains functions related to topic classification.
+      - `recommendation_generation.py`: Contains functions related to recommendation generation.
+      - `blueprint_matching.py`: Contains functions related to blueprint matching.
+    - `router.py`: Defines the API routes for the NLP services.
+    - `schemas.py`: Defines the input and output schemas for the NLP services.
+    - `utils.py`: Contains utility functions used across the NLP services.
   - `main.py`: The main script that runs the application.
--   `data/`: This directory contains data files like `tech_entities.json`, which contains patterns and information about different technology-related entities.
+- `data/`: This directory contains data files like `tech_entities.json` and `blueprints_metadata.json`, which contain patterns, information, and metadata about different technology-related entities and blueprints.
 - `tests/`: Contains automated tests for the application, ensuring reliability and functionality.
 This includes tests for authentication routes and other critical functionalities.

 ## Running Tests